 A fire in June 1994 destroyed the entire spinning and weaving mills.
 But with a lot of commitment, a new and modern spinning and weaving mill was built.
 In all those years, the factory was as solid as a rock despite deep hits and continued to produce like clockwork.

-With the acquisition of Spinnweberei Uhingen GmbH in June 2014, we can now offer almost all spinning and weaving processes from one source.
-The product development and manufacture takes place in our own business park in Ettlingen, in the spinning mill in Waldkirch or in the weaving mill in Uhingen.
+In our weaving mill, we offer almost all textile processes and solutions from a single source.
+The product development and manufacture takes place in our own business park in Ettlingen.

 Our yarns and textiles are used in different areas.
 We collaborate with leading research institutes in different disciplines in national and international projects on key technologies and future applications.
 We continuously test new textile processes, modify them and analyse their potential for the application areas of our customers.
 Our technological know-how and our process competence are transferred to innovative products that speak for themselves with their unique features.